Exhibition & Sponsorship

 Type: New Project

-The Electron-Ion Collider (EIC), being designed by BNL, JLab, and partners, will collide polarized high-energy electron beams with proton and ion beams at center-of-mass energies of 20–140 GeV.
+Short description: The Electron-Ion Collider (EIC), being designed by BNL, JLab, and partners, will collide polarized high-energy electron beams with proton and ion beams at center-of-mass energies of 20–140 GeV.
 It will provide detailed insight into the quark and gluon structure of nucleons and nuclei, the strong nuclear force, and the origin of spin.

 Status: